-

 What, if any, additional considerations apply if a worker’s employment is terminated in the context of a business sale?

-Prior to a business transfer, the employees’ representative body or, if there is none, the employees themselves, must be informed and, as the case may be, consulted.
+Prior to a business transfer, the employees’ representative body or, if there is none, the employees directly, must be informed and, as the case may be, consulted.

-Additionally, a consultation is required when measures affecting the employees, such as dismissals, salary cuts or material adjustments in employment conditions are considered as a result of the transfer.
-The consultation must take place in a timely manner prior to deciding on the measures.
-If the business transfer leads to a collective dismissal, the collective dismissal consultation process must be applied before the decision is made (see question 2).
+Additionally, a consultation is required if measures affecting employees, such as dismissals, salary cuts or material adjustments to employment conditions, are envisaged in the context of the transfer.
+The consultation must take place in a timely manner prior to the measures being resolved.
+If the business transfer leads to a collective dismissal, it is required that the collective dismissal consultation process be carried out prior to a decision being made (see question 2).

 -